Mayo Clinic Health System: Research and education

 Mayo Clinic Health System has research partnerships with University of Wisconsin's UW-La Crosse and UW-Eau Claire campuses.
 The groups have collaborated on cancer research, and in 2020 worked together developing COVID-19 tests.

 The organization also partners with UW-Eau Claire to host an annual research symposium for college and high school students to present original theories on medical topics.
-The symposium winners are given the opportunity to work with the Mayo Clinic Health System's labs to develop their ideas.
+The symposium winners are given the opportunity to work with Mayo Clinic Health System's labs to develop their ideas.

 In 2022, the health system and UW-Eau Claire received a $9.4 million grant under the American Rescue Plan Act.
 The grant would be used to increase health care workers rural communities, improve nursing education and clinical training opportunities by incentivizing teaching in rural communities, and train medical assistants.

 The organization announced in March 2022 that it will build an $11 million diagnostic imaging and sports medicine center in UW-Eau Claire's County Material Complex, also known as the Sonnentag Complex.
 Mayo Clinic Health System is the sports medicine provider for the university's athletics program and signed a research agreement in 2017 that allows students to work with the health system's staff.

 Physicians at the organization's hospital in La Crosse were part of a 2022 study on use of artificial intelligence (AI) to detect cancer.
 The study found that using AI led to fewer missed polyps when performing colonoscopies.